Meet fixing hero Peter Donegan

 Sugru comes in 10 colours, including natural colours – perfect for any garden project.

-Apply Sugru to the leaky culprit and leave to cure overnight.
+Apply Sugru to the leaky culprit and leave to set.

 Birds are an integral part of the planet’s ecosystem.
 With the help of Sugru, which sticks permanently to lots of stuff like wood, metal, glass and brick, we can easily do a little towards helping our feathered friends.